Burglary is not the same as theft or criminal trespass. Burglary is committed when someone, without the owner's consent does one of the following:

 Burglary of a building is a third degree felony if the premises are a commercial building in which a controlled substance is generally stored, like a pharmacy or hospital, and the person entered or remained concealed in the building with the intent to commit a theft of a controlled substance.

-A third degree felony is punishable by no less than 2, nor more than 10 years in prison, and a fine not to exceed $10,000.
+A third degree felony is punishable by a prison sentence of no less than 2, nor more than 10 years, and a fine not to exceed $10,000.

 Burglary of a habitation occurs when a person enters a habitation, without the effective consent of the owner, that is not open to the public, with the intent to commit, or commits, a felony, theft, or an assault.
 A habitation is defined as a structure or vehicle (like an RV) that is adapted for overnight accommodation or persons.
 A habitation includes each separately secured or occupied portion of the structure or vehicle and each structure appurtenant to or connected with the structure or vehicle.